mpmanikandann/SDE-Interview-Questions/Amazon/README.md

 - Given an array of distinct elements and a number x, find if there is a pair with product equal to x.
 - Given a string ‘str’ of digits and an integer ‘n’, build the lowest possible number by removing ‘n’ digits from the string and not changing the order of input digits.
+- Given a list of integer build the lowest possible number with k digits without changing the order of input digits and return as string.
 - Given a number, find its corresponding Roman numeral.
 - Given a linked list, write a function to reverse every k nodes (where k is an input to the function).
 - Given phone digits, print all possible words that can be formed from them.